-The teaching side of him is still there, even though he no longer has physical classes.
-Recently, all that came to practice again during lockdown and homeschooling, which helped him be closer to his own kids.
-He now focuses on creating books, including publications, on helping new teachers fit into other cultures.
+The teaching side is still there, even though he no longer has physical classes.
+All that came to practice again during lockdown and homeschooling recently, which helped him be closer to his own kids.
+He now focuses on creating books, including publications, on assisting new teachers in fitting into other cultures.

 It’s a lovely way to share and care for others.
 He would have loved to have a mentor when he first started teaching.